rahulj93/JavaScript-Project---Sudoku/README.md

 ### Functionality and MVPs:

+- Implement an original algorithm using Object-Oriented Programming to generate a Sudoku board
-- Generate a playable Sudoku board by clicking a button
+- Generate a new, playable Sudoku board by clicking a button (using JavaScript event handling)
+- Use JavaScript Document Object Model to manipulate HTML Canvas

+If I can find a way to allow user input on Canvas, then I'll also include the following functionality:
 - Render an error when user makes an invalid move, and prevent the move from happening
 - Generate a score ( some function of time taken and number of invalid moves attempted)